Scratch logos (Source: MIT, scratch.mit.edu)

 Learning computational thinking & coding

 Computational thinking > For practical exercises on computational thinking, see Code.org’s Computational Thinking.
-CS Unplugged provides free paper-based resources for teaching computational thinking.
-You might also like to check out the Bebras initiative, or the Blockly Game.
+CS Unplugged provides free printable resources for teaching computational thinking.
+You might also like to check out the Bebras initiative, or the Blockly Games.

-Coding > Basic computer programming for children (from kindergarten to grade 3) can be practised on the CodeSpark Academy (The Foos) site.
+Coding > Basic computer programming for children (from kindergarten to grade 3) can be practised at CodeSpark Academy (now a paid site, but with a free trial available).
 Based on a simplified programming language, Scratch Jr helps children (aged 5-7) learn coding before they graduate to the main Scratch site.
-Raspberry Pi is a small computer which can be used by children to learn programming.
-If students have access to iPads, they can start with the Osmo attachment which involves adding an external camera to track building blocks assembled into command sequences, while the Swift Playgrounds app uses similar commands but on the iPad screen.
-The Mozilla X-Ray Goggles browser extension allows users to see the code underpinning any section of any website, and to see how it would look if that code were altered; this is a great way of demonstrating to students the power of coding.
+The Raspberry Pi Foundation provides coding resources for young learners and teachers.
+Other options for young learners include SAM Labs, while Ozaria (a paid site, but with some free resources) can be used up to K12.
+If students have access to tablets, they can start with the Osmo attachment which involves adding an external camera to track building blocks assembled into command sequences, while the Swift Playgrounds app uses similar commands but on an iPad or Mac screen.

 -

-Wider initiatives > Global initiatives which help participants to learn coding include Codecademy (which offers interactive programming courses) and Mozilla’s Webmaker programme (which focuses on web literacy and design).
+Global initiatives which help participants to learn coding include Codecademy (which offers interactive programming courses).
 CoderDojo is an international movement of school- and community-based coding clubs.

-More > For more resources, see Common Sense Media’s (2016) Cool Tools to Help Kids Learn to Code, Common Sense Education’s (n.d.).
-Hour of Code, Common Sense Education’s (2019) Best Apps and Websites for Learning Programming and Coding, and the full Code.org website.
-Professional development MOOCs for educators, with a particular focus on the Australian Digital Technologies Curriculum, are available through the CESR (Computer Science Education Research) Group at the University of Adelaide, while the Australian Digital Technologies Curriculum is helpfully unpacked into its 10 major components on the Australian Computing Academy’s Unpacking the Curriculum webpage.
+Professional development programmes and events for educators, with a particular focus on the Australian Digital Technologies Curriculum, are available through CSER (Computer Science Education Research) Digital Technologies Education at the University of Adelaide, while the Australian Digital Technologies Curriculum is helpfully unpacked into its 10 major components on the Grok Academy’s Helping Teachers Implement Digital Technologies webpage.

-More information is available on the Publications on Digital Learning page under ‘code literacy’ and ‘computational thinking’.
+More references on this topic are available on the Publications on Digital Learning page.

 Latest on Edublogs